 A focus on Supply Chain Management

-Leading aerospace companies increasingly require their suppliers to become certified to AS9100 and/or AS9120.
+Leading aerospace companies increasingly require their suppliers to become certified to AS 9100, AS 9110, and/or AS 9120.
 This trend places a heavy emphasis on supply chain management – a development that resulted in significantly increased demand.
 With an increase to more than 400 certified sites worldwide, DQS ranks among the most significant certification bodies for the aerospace industry.

 What can be achieved?